IBM/unitxt/docs/no_installation_usage.rst

 Loading Customized Data
 --------------------------

-Unitxt enable the loading of datasets in different forms if they have a dataset card stored in the unitxt catalog.
+Unitxt enables the loading of datasets in different forms if they have a dataset card stored in the unitxt catalog.
 For example, here we load wnli in 5 shots format:

 .. code-block:: python